ptrkbrgmn/mocha-cakes-2-example/README.md

 # mocha-cakes-2-example
+I have used Atom https://atom.io/.
+We could also use IntelliJ Ultimate.

 ## Prerequisites ##
 Install node and npm
 Example:
 https://blog.risingstack.com/node-hero-tutorial-getting-started-with-node-js/

 ## Setup test fixture ##
-In nav project comment out existing Groovy tests mvn execution in `.run.sh`, and then it to start containers with ElasticSearch, Redis and nav-klara-dx up and running:
+In nav project comment out existing Groovy tests mvn execution in script `.run.sh`, and then it to start containers with ElasticSearch, Redis and nav-klara-dx up and running:
 ```sh
 ./integration-test/nav-klara-it/run.sh
 ```